Nordic research infrastructure cooperation

 NordForsk funds Nordic research infrastructure cooperation through open calls for proposals announced via the NordForsk newsletter.

-NordForsk’s activities within Nordic research infrastructure cooperation previously followed recommendations from advisory groups such as the NORIA-net Nordic Research Infrastructure Network (NRIN) and the NOS organisations.
+NordForsk’s activities within Nordic research infrastructure cooperation has been initiated following recommendations from advisory groups such as the NORIA-net Nordic Research Infrastructure Network (NRIN), the NOS organisations and the present NRICC committee.

 NordForsk hosts the Nordic e-Infrastructure Collaboration (NeIC), an organisation that facilitates the development and operation of high-quality e-Infrastructure solutions in areas of joint Nordic interest.
 The NeIC is a distributed organisation consisting of technical experts from academic high-performance computing centres across the Nordic countries.